 Form I-360 is used for several different types of applications, which means you will not need to fill out the entire form.
 Skip the portions that say: “Part 5.
 Complete Only If Filing for an Amerasian;” “Part 6.
 Complete Only If Filing for a Special Immigrant Juvenile Court Dependent;” and “Part 8.
 Complete Only If Filing a Special Immigrant Religious Worker Petition.”
 Don’t forget to fill out Part 7 and Part 9.
 In addition, don’t forget to sign the application in Part 10.
 If someone helped you fill out this form, that person should fill out Part 11.

 Most of Form I-360 is pretty straightforward; however, there are a few things to consider.
 First, Form I-360 allows you to use another person’s address in Part 1 instead of your own, in case you are still living with an abusive person who may get angry and punish you for filing this form.
 This is the address where all USCIS notices will be sent, so be sure that you can receive mail at this address in the future.
 If you want to use your own address, you can leave Part 1 blank and proceed to Part 2.

 Self-petitioning spouses and children should check either box “i” or box “j” in Part 2.
 Parts 3 and 4 ask you for information about yourself.
 Part 7A asks for information about the abuser and Part 7B asks for more information about your relationship with the abuser.
 Be sure to list all children in Part 9—yours, and if you are filing as the spouse of an abuser, the abuser's children also (whether they're also yours or not).

 What to Include With Form I-360

 In addition to the form, you will need to include evidence that you meet all the requirements of VAWA.
-In brief, this evidence should include such items as:
+This evidence should include such items as:

 - a declaration describing your relationship, the abuse you suffered, your good moral character, and anything else relevant to proving your eligibility